 In some cases, the entire mass of soil will slide rapidly down the failure surface and into the lake below.
-For the most part, however, slumps move relatively slowly in their early stages (Figure 8).
+For the most part, however, slumps move relatively slowly in their early stages (Figure 6).
 Movement, rather than being continuous, occurs in a series of short spurts.
 As the soil structure is progressively broken down along the failure plane, movements become larger and more rapid.
-As the soil mass approaches an equilibrium position, the rate of motion again slows.
+As the soil mass approaches an equilibrium position, the rate of motion will again slow.
 Many slumped soil masses temporarily stabilize after moving only part way down the slope.
-Their movement, however, removes support from the soil behind, and this factor, coupled with continued erosion at the base of the bluffs, may cause additional slumping to occur to shoreward.
+Their movement, however, removes support from the soil behind and this factor, coupled with continued erosion at the base of the bluffs, may cause additional slumping to occur to shoreward.
 This often leads to a succession of slumps.
-Along some sections of the shoreline, the bluffs are seen to be composed of a series of short.
-Each of these benches represents the upper surface of discontinuous benches. an old slumped soil mass (Figure 9).
-Such sections may appear to be relatively stable, but I have observed instances in which the entire sequence of slumps has slipped rapidly into the lake.
+Along some sections of the shoreline, the bluffs are seen to be composed of a series of short, discontinuous benches.
+Each of these benches represents the upper surface of an old slumped soil mass (Figure 7).
+Such sections may appear to be relatively stable, but the writer has observed instances in which the entire sequence of slumps has slipped rapidly into the lake.

-The Role of Groundwater in Erosion of the Bluffs
+The Role of Ground Water in Erosion of the Bluffs

-When rain falls over an area such as southeastern Wisconsin, much of the water is carried off by surface streams.
+When rain falls over an area such as southeastern Wisconsin, most of the water is carried off by surface streams.
 A smaller but still significant amount soaks into the soil and slowly percolates downward until it reaches a zone in which all of the available open spaces in the soil or rock are filled with water.
 The surface of this saturated zone is popularly called the water table.

 Rather than being a flat surface, the water table is usually irregular, reflecting approximately the topography of the ground surface.
-It is generally highest under the hills and lowest in the valleys, where it roughly coincides with stream levels.
-In addition to this topographic control, the water will mound up under areas in which the supply of water from the surface is unusually high and will be drawn down in areas from which the water is being removed.
+It is generally highest under the hills and is lowest in the valleys where it roughly coincides with stream levels.
+In addition to this topographic control, the water will mound up under areas in which the supply of water is unusually high, and be drawn down in areas from which the water is being removed.

-Just as surface streams flow downhill toward the sea under the force of gravity, groundwater moses slowly through the rock and soil toward areas of lower elevation.
-Where the water table is intersected by surface streams, the water drains into the streams and is carried away.
-In fact, almost all of the water carried by streams during dry periods is groundwater that has been discharged into the stream channels.
+Just as surface streams flow downhill toward the sea under the force of gravity, ground water moves slowly through the rock and soil toward areas of lower elevation.
+Where the water table is intersected by surface streams, the water will drain into the streams and be carried away.
+In fact, almost all of the water carried by streams during dry periods is groundwater which has been discharged into the stream channels.
 As a result of this discharge, the water table is drawn down in the regions adjacent to the streams.

-In the same way, the discharge of groundwater into Lake Michigan causes the water table adjacent to the lake to approach the water level of the lake.
-This effectively drains the bluffs, and it is only after a heavy rain or a sudden thaw with a heavy snow cover that the water table rises and saturates significant portions of the bluffs.
+In the same way, the discharge of ground water into Lake Michigan causes the water table adjacent to the lake to approach the water level of the lake.
+This effectively drains the bluffs and it is only after heavy rains or a sudden thaw with a heavy snow cover that the true water table rises and saturates significant portions of the bluffs.

-In many areas, water moving downward toward the water table is blocked by a layer with low permeability (permeability can be defined as the ease with which water passes through the layer).
-The water mounds up over this relatively impermeable layer, giving rise to what is called a perched water table.
+In many areas, water moving downward toward the water table is blocked by a layer with a low permeability.
+The water will pile up over this layer, giving rise to what is called a perched water table.
 This phenomenon is of considerable significance along the Lake Michigan bluffs in southeastern Wisconsin.
 In many areas relatively impermeable clayey tills or lake sediments are overlain by permeable sands or sandy silts.
 Following periods of abundant rainfall, perched water tables may form in these more permeable beds.
 Lines of springs will develop where these beds are exposed along the bluffs.